 How Are Sales Prices Being Manipulated?

 Kohl’s, J.C.
-Penney, Macy’s, and Sears were all named in the lawsuit, which alleged they inflated the “regular” price on some of their products to make consumers believe that the “sale” price was a good deal.
+Penney, Macy’s, and Sears were all name in the lawsuit, which alleged they inflated the “regular” price on some of their products to make consumers believe that the “sale” price was a good deal.
 In reality, according to the lawsuit, the “sale” price was just the original price and consumers weren’t getting any deal at all.

 LA Daily News reported an example included in the lawsuit.
 Allegedly, a Kenmore washing machine at Sears was advertised online in April as on sale for $999.99 from the regular price of $1,179.99.
 However, the city of Los Angeles claims the washing machine’s regular price was never advertised online at any other time for more than $999.99.